We are the recipient of a Clinical Ideas and Opportunities Fund Grant from the Northern Ontario Academic Medicine Association.

 Associate Professor NOSM

 Dr. Erin Cameron has a PhD in education with a focus on social justice and equity.
-She is an Associate Professor, Human Sciences Division, at the Northern Ontario School of Medicine (NOSM) and has an Adjunct appointment to the Faculty of Education at Lakehead University.
+She is an Associate Professor, Human Sciences Division, at the Northern Ontario School of Medicine University (NOSMU) and has an Adjunct appointment to the Faculty of Education at Lakehead University.
+She is also the inaugrual director for the Centre for Social Accountability at NOMSU.

 Dr. Cameron is a highly accomplished scholar who has contributed numerous publications and other scholarly works that bolster the collective knowledge base on topics of social justice, equity and social accountability in medical education.

 Based in Thunder Bay, Canada she is a proven researcher in qualitative and mix-methods research.
-She founded the Medical Education Research Lab in the North (MERLIN) and has been named the inaugural Director of the Centre for Social Accountability both hosted by the NOSM.
+She founded the Medical Education Research Lab in the North (MERLIN).
 She is responsible for key curriculum content and oversight related to social accountability at NOSM.
 Dr. Cameron is also a co-chair for the Association of Faculties of Medicine of Canada’s Social Accountability Network.

 Dr. Erin Cameron